egnchen/hwstat/README.md

 // ... do something time consuming ...
 sw.stop(); // stop & count as 1

+// NOTE.
+Nothing will be done when Stopwatch object get destructed,
+// so you have to call `stop` explicitly.

 // use the ScopedTimer API to record time
 // ScopedTimer utilizes RAII to record time, like std::lock_guard